patrick-kidger/NeuralCDE/README.md

 Building on the well-understood mathematical theory of _controlled differential equations_, we demonstrate how to construct models that:
 + Act directly on irregularly-sampled partially-observed multivariate time series.
-+ May be trained with memory-efficient backpropagation - even across observations!
++ May be trained with memory-efficient backpropagation - even across observations.
 + Outperform similar state of the art models.

-They are also hassle-free to implement and evaluate using existing tools, in particular PyTorch and the [`torchdiffeq`](https://github.com/rtqichen/torchdiffeq) library.
+They are hassle-free to implement and evaluate using existing tools, in particular PyTorch and the [`torchdiffeq`](https://github.com/rtqichen/torchdiffeq) library.

 Code for reproducing experiments is provided, as is a convenience library `controldiffeq` to make computing Neural CDEs easy.

-## Library
+### Library
 The library is in the `controldiffeq` folder, which may be imported as a Python module: `import controldiffeq`.
 Further details [in the folder](./controldiffeq).

-## Quick example
+### Quick example
-An example can be found [here](https://github.com/patrick-kidger/NeuralCDE/blob/master/controldiffeq/example.py), which demonstrates how to train a Neural CDE to detect the chirality (clockwise/anticlockwise) of a spiral.
+An example can be found [here](./controldiffeq/example.py), which demonstrates how to train a Neural CDE to detect the chirality (clockwise/anticlockwise) of a spiral.

-## Reproducing experiments
+### Reproducing experiments
 Everything to reproduce the experiments of the paper can be found in the `experiments` folder.
-Further details [in the folder](https://github.com/patrick-kidger/NeuralCDE/tree/master/experiments).
+Further details [in the folder](./experiments).

-## Requirements
+### Requirements
 Tested with Python 3.7 and PyTorch 1.3.1, but more recent versions are likely to work as well.

-## Citation
+### Citation
 ```bibtex
 @article{kidger2020neuralcde,
     author={Kidger, Patrick and Morrill, James and Foster, James and Lyons, Terry},